 We feel like we can accomplish almost anything when we’re happy.
-(Perhaps the highest form of happiness a human being can experience is being in love.)
+(Perhaps the highest form of happiness a human being can experience with another person is being in love.)

 “Behaviour in pursuit of an unrecognised goal does not feel like a choice” ~ Larry Crabb